Here’s how our last trip of the decade turned out to be – a road trip to India’s Grape City – Nashik! (Image courtesy: Internet)

 Drenched in fullness, we took around 2.5hrs further to reach our hotel booked at Nashik.

-30mins from our hotel at IBIS, Satpur, driving to SULA is filled with kaccha raastas and grass all around till you reach the gate with the sun symbol to welcome you along!!
-The entry-fee is ₹200 pax and is redeemable at the eateries in there.
+Sula was 30mins from our hotel at IBIS, Satpur.
+The roads were filled with kaccha raastas and grass all around.
+However, as you approach the gate with the sun symbol to welcome you along, all you feel is sweet anticipation.
+The entry-fee is ₹200 pax and is redeemable at the eateries inside the premises.

-After the photo shoot, we headed for the 30 mins Wine Tour and Tasting Session which is priced at ₹400pax (₹200 for touring and ₹200 for tasting)
+After the photoshoot, we headed for the 30 mins Wine Tour and Tasting Session.
+The price for the session was ₹400pax (₹200 for touring and ₹200 for tasting)

-While the staff was great at explaining the Vinification process, we had a great time tasting the 6 wines offered to us.
+The staff explained the Vinification process in detail and we had a great time tasting the 6 wines offered to us.

-Post the high-rated sessions, we gorged our favorite over-priced snacks comprising French fries and Pizza at the eateries out redeeming our pocketed entry-fees at relief!
+Post the high-rated sessions, we gorged our favorite over-priced snacks comprising French fries and Pizza at the eateries.

 (Learn more of the upcoming SULAFEST 2020)

-We gorged upon the Prawns and Bombay Duck and dug into their Mutton Thali with awww as we decided to explore the city further and continue our trip to check out India’s famous Trimbakeshwar temple the next morning before checking out of this unexplored beautiful grape city.
+We gorged upon the Prawns and Bombay Duck and dug into their Mutton Thali with awww!
+While eating we discussed exploring this unexplored beautiful grape city further the next morning.
+We decided to include Trimbakeshwar temple in our itinerary before checking out of Nashik.

 Day 2: Trimbakeshwar Temple

-Enjoying a well-spread buffet breakfast, we made our move to Trimbakeshwar Temple which falls 24kms from IBIS, Satpur.
+After enjoying a well-spread buffet breakfast, we left for Trimbakeshwar Temple which falls 24 kms from IBIS, Satpur.

-The well-infrastructure roads to the temple made us go aww as we enjoyed our temple ride and reached the destination in half an hour.
+The roads were in good condition.
+So we enjoyed our temple ride and reached the destination in half an hour.

-Being famous for its Jyotirlinga, Trimbakeshwar is way too crowded for people like us who want to make a move within an hour or two.
+The temple is famous for its Jyotirlinga, but is way too crowded for people like us who want to make a move within an hour or two.

-The temple was enormous and carved with perfection but the crowd gave us no time to enjoy the sculpture and we ended up dragging and pulling ourselves to get the glimpse of Lord Shiva.
+The temple was enormous and carved with perfection but we got no time to enjoy the sculpture due to the crowds.
+We ended up dragging and pulling ourselves to get a glimpse of Lord Shiva.

-(ProTip- Visit Trimbakeshwar only if you have enough time to relish the artifacts else it is a waste of money and time.)
+(ProTip- Visit Trimbakeshwar only when you have enough time to relish the artefacts)

-Departing this lovely city, on our way back we had Nashik’s famous Rajas Lassi and had our dose of Sitafal Lassi priced at ₹50 for half a glass and rejoiced our last few moments at the unexplored planned city of Nashik as we bid goodbyes to each other by 1pm to meet HOME!!
+Departing this lovely city, on our way back we had Nashik’s famous Rajas Lassi and had our dose of Sitafal Lassi priced at ₹50 for half a glass.
+We rejoiced our last few moments at Nashik as we bid goodbyes to each other by 1 pm to meet HOME!!

-Get Set Packing Girls to enjoy Road trip to India’s grape city!
+Get Set Packing Girls to enjoy a Road trip to India’s grape city!